sealingtech/kubernetes_training/docs/Kubernetes install.md

 # Installing Kubernetes
-This guide will step you through the process of configuring a single node Kubernetes cluster and installing Calico as the CNI and Traefik as the Ingress controller.
+This guide will provide you step-by-step instructions on the process of configuring a single node Kubernetes cluster and installing Calico as the CNI and Traefik as the Ingress controller.

 ## Installing Docker and Kubernetes (STECH class, skip this section!!!)